ably/ably-js/README.md

 * `ABLY_TLS_PORT` - TLS port to use for the tests, defaults to 443

+## Support and feedback

+Please visit https://support.ably.io/ for access to our knowledgebase and to ask for any assistance.

-# Contributing
+## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Ensure you have test coverage for new features and current test suites are still passing
-4. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Ensure you have added suitable tests and the test suite is passing(`bundle exec rspec`)
-5. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+5. Create a new Pull Request

+## License

+Copyright (c) 2015 Ably, Licensed under an MIT license.
+Refer to [LICENSE.txt](LICENSE.txt) for the license terms.